 - Condo Insurance is required by most mortgage lenders and may include coverage for the building’s exterior, while Renters Insurance is optional but highly recommended for tenants.

-- Condo Insurance typically costs more than Renters Insurance but provides more comprehensive coverage, while Renters Insurance is more affordable but may not cover certain types of losses or damages.
+- Condo Insurance costs more than Renters Insurance but provides more comprehensive coverage, while Renters Insurance is more affordable but may not cover certain types of losses or damages.

 Condo Insurance vs Renter’s Insurance